Yorker platform plan, $29.99/mo

 What about private locations behind my firewall?

-Private locations are included on the Yorker platform plan ($29.99/month) with a 50% discount on private-location run consumption.
+Private locations are included on the Yorker platform plan ($29.99/month) with private-location runs at half the hosted rate.
 On Checkly, private locations require the $64/month Team plan.

 Ready to take a look?